brown532/Deep-Learning-Practical-1/README.md

 - [Lars Cordes](https://github.com/L-Cordes)

 ## Reference
 For this project, CIFAR-10 data set was used.
-We refer to the author's paper for more details: Alex Krizhevsky.
+We refer to the author's paper for more details:
+-Alex Krizhevsky.
 Learning multiple layers of features from tiny images.University of Toronto, 052012